 (for example: the HTML documents' blue anchor texts looks ugly on a low resolution b&w printer).

 The default settings and the list of offered print commands can be defined in a host-specific startup file.

 "host.rc" startup file.
 To change these, create a file called "

 .rc" and add printer setup to this file (take the stuff found in

 To provide an example, our in-house setup is included (within a conditional based upon the systems domainName) in that file.

 In order to find out a font's size (especially height), ST/X asks the display for the size of the corresponding screen font, and scales the returned value for the printer, using the display's resolution as a scaling factor.
-If your screen size in the display settings is wrong, that computation will lead to wrong results - be certain to give the correct dimension in the screen setting dialog.
-Wrong printer font sizes are also computed, if the display's font sizes are not correct (for example, when using 75dpi fonts on a 100dpi display).
+If your screen size in the display settings is wrong, that computation will lead to wrong results - be certain to give the correct dimensions in the screen settings dialog.
+Wrong printer font sizes are also computed if the display's font sizes are not correct (for example, when using 75dpi fonts on a 100dpi display).